iceberg12/Udacity_selfDrivingCarP10/README.md

 The system in the car simulator is a kinematic model.
 Assume **x,y** is the coordinate from the car perspective, **psi** is the car heading angle and **v** is the speed, we have:

+![alt text][statespace]

 where Lf measures the distance between the front of the vehicle and its center of gravity.
 The larger the vehicle, the slower the turn rate.
-Note that there are two inputs for this system: steering wheel change **delta** and throttle **a**.
+Note that there are two inputs for this system: steering wheel change and throttle.

+![alt text][trajectory]

 Mathematically, the MPC controller tries to optimize a defined performance cost, with respect to input and state constraints.
 The performance cost is flexible and you can add: